"In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this." (G. Campbell Morgan)

 i.
 "There is little doubt to be made but that she was inwardly glad, considering her danger of being punished an adulteress, and her hopes of being now made a queen."
 (Trapp)

 b.
 And she became his wife: This was nothing new for David.
-He had added wives before, so now he simply adds another.
+He had added wives before, so now he simply added another.

 c.
 The thing that David had done displeased the Lord: This is the first mention of God in the chapter.
 God witnessed every event and read the intent of every heart, but His displeasure is only implied until this specific statement.